haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests / stability / coverage

-NEXT: switch to the dfl/fix-config-state branch to continue working on config design

-TODO: write a test for parsing to check that `[[mode]]` sections are defined and that `validModes` is not

-NEW TEST: palette commands can no be readily tested, I believe...

 BUG: we're showing prefix commands as 'prefix' again in the palette
   - this is probably about how the debug setup for activate keys is mucking with extension state (is there some way to fix this? it appears to be non-specific to the current profile?)